pierre-josselin/payday-2-ultimate-trainer-6/README.md

     Once the test is complete, copy the entire contents of the console and paste it somewhere we can see it, for example by creating a [GitHub issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues), by commenting this [YouTube video](https://www.youtube.com/watch?v=8BbnMmW9Hmg) or by replying the [UnknownCheats thread](https://www.unknowncheats.me/forum/payday-2-a/588542-payday-2-ultimate-trainer-6-a.html).

     > :warning: Remember to close the console after saving the test results.

+- **The *Ultimate Trainer* button does not appear in the game's main menu**

+    You've probably not extracted the project in the right place.

+    You need to extract the `payday-2-ultimate-trainer-6-main` folder to the game `mods` folder.<br>
+    The `payday-2-ultimate-trainer-6-main` folder must directly contain the project files such as `README` or `LICENSE` without going through subfolders.<br>
+    Also, if the `mods` folder does not exist in the game folder, you probably did not install **SuperBLT** correctly.

 If you still can't solve your problem, don't hesitate to create an [issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues) by detailing your problem as much as possible, with screenshots it's even better.